Express Chicken biryani made in the Instant Pot, most flavorful and made effortlessly…

 - I've taken chicken legs, any bone-in chicken pieces can be used.

-- Using a sharp knife, add 2 lines on each chicken pieces.
+- Using a sharp knife, score the chicken pieces or add 2 lines on the flesh.

 - In a large bowl, combine the chicken along with the above mentioned ingredients 'for marinating chicken'.
 Combine well, let marinate for 30 minutes.